Supersymmetric localisation of $\mathcal{N}=(2,2)$ theories on a spindle: Conclusions and outlook

-There are several generalisations of our work which would be of interest to study in the future.
-Possibly the most natural direction to take is to perform localisation for the \textit{twisted} spindle, as this work focused solely on the anti-twisted case.
-One possible way to do this would be to start from the $D=5$ spindle solution to the STU model \cite{Ferrero:2021etw} instead of the minimal gauged model, which includes both twist and anti-twist solutions.
-Alternatively, one could attempt to work even more generically as in \cite{Inglese:2023wky, Inglese:2023tyc, Pittelli:2024ugf} and consider generic choices of the defining functions in the Killing spinor equation i.e. not inherited from any particular supergravity solution.
-Additional extensions include those of non-abelian theories with a generic gauge group $\mathcal{G}$ (a conceptually straightforward undertaking, as the one-loop determinants are already given in this work), or localisation in the presence of additional multiplets, following along the lines of analogous calculations considered on $S^2$ \cite{Benini:2012ui, Doroud:2012xw, Gomis:2012wy}.
+Additional extensions include those of non-abelian theories with a generic gauge group $\mathcal{G}$ (a conceptually straightforward undertaking, as the one-loop determinants are alrea\textrm{d}y given in this work), or localisation in the presence of additional multiplets, following along the lines of analogous calculations considered on $S^2$ \cite{Benini:2012ui, Doroud:2012xw, Gomis:2012wy}.
 This would pave the way for applications to Calabi-Yau sigma models (where $\sum q_{\mathcal{G}} =0$) with the spindle (somewhat exotically) playing the role of the string worldsheet.

 On a related note, it would be interesting to investigate whether the spindle partition function can be used to understand the physics of (orbifold) worldsheet instantons.
 This idea follows from an analogous construction on $S^2$ \cite{Jockers:2012dk, Gomis:2012wy}, where the exact partition function computes the contributions of worldsheet instantons in Calabi-Yau sigma models via Gromov-Witten invariants \cite{Gromov, Witten:1988xj}.
-The study of Gromov-Witten invariants on orbifolds is a somewhat active area \cite{huang2025gromovwitteninvariantsmathbbp1orbifoldstopological}, and it would be interesting to see if similar results can be obtained using suitable extensions of the partition function computed in this work.
+The stu\textrm{d}y of Gromov-Witten invariants on orbifolds is a somewhat active area \cite{huang2025gromovwitteninvariantsmathbbp1orbifoldstopological}, and it would be interesting to see if similar results can be obtained using suitable extensions of the partition function computed in this work.